dgmstuart/swing-out-london/app/views/info/listings_policy/_intro_bristol.md

 The figures, style and aesthetics of these dances are a matter of personal preference, as is the music that they are danced to.

-Swing Out London lists events based upon one particular view of the dance - largely informed by the big European swing dance camps.
+Swing Out Bristol lists events based upon one particular view of the dance - largely informed by the big European swing dance camps.

 Its hard to say no, so please read this page carefully and if you're unclear on anything, please ask.